rohit-raje-786/fuse-v2/README.md

-# fuse
+# fuse-v2 (WIP)

-Smart contracts for Fuse by Rari Capital.
+Smart contracts for the second iteration of Fuse by Rari Capital.

 ## Setup